CBSE Class 12 Examination Pattern 2020: Check major changes & details

 In Class 12 English subject, 20 marks for internal assessment will be taken from ASL.
 This means students will be tested for their English language listening and speaking skills, on the basis of which they may secure maximum 20 marks.
 ASL will be conducted by the external examiners.

 Board has also eliminated few chapters form the syllabus of CBSE Class 12 Chemistry and CBSE Class 12 Physics for academic session 2019-2020.
-Students must go through the latest CBSE syllabus to know the topics prescribed for board examination 2020.
+Students must go through the latest CBSE syllabus to know the topics prescribed for the Board Examination 2020.